python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/setup_py.rst

 ``setup.cfg``
 --------------

-**NOTE:** this is usually a pretty advanced option -- simple packages don't need this.

-``setup.cfg`` provides a way to give the end user some ability to customize the install
+Provides a way to give the end user some ability to customize the install

 It's an ``ini`` style file::